thcorre/phnog2025-workshop/dc-lab/README.md

     We have modified the lab for this workshop to better align with the latest DC best practices (IPv6 underlay infra, Usage of BGP unnumbered underlay with IPv6 link-locals, BFD sessions used on eBGP peers, optimized BGP timers etc.) and to also demonstrate additional EVPN capabilities like All-Active multihoming.

-This lab represents a small Clos DC fabric with [Nokia SR Linux](https://learn.srlinux.dev/) switches running as containers and a DC gateways layer composed by [Nokia SROS](https://www.nokia.com/networks/technologies/service-router-operating-system/) DC Gateways on a containerized vSIM image (VM-based).
+This lab represents a small Clos DC fabric with [Nokia SR Linux](https://learn.srlinux.dev/) switches running as containers.

 Goals of this lab: